Ninad1103/DL-Project/README.md

       trained - ECSSD, tested - ECSSD

-HOowever, for the comparitive study, the following combinations have been used
+However, for the comparitive study, the following combinations have been used

       trained - ECSSD, tested - ECSSD
       trained - ECSSD, tested - MSRA